aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 -   **Post, Create or Insert** =&gt; ApiClient.PostAync&lt;T&gt;();
 -   **If none of the above** =&gt; Post is used as default.

-Based on the above information we will implement the methods.The first method is **GetPeople**, it starts with **Get** prefix, so we have to use *ApiClient.GetAsync(...)* method.
+Based on the above information, we will implement the methods.
+The first method is **GetPeople**, it starts with **Get** prefix, so we have to use *ApiClient.GetAsync(...)* method.

-**GetEndPoint(...)** adds the method name as a segment for the target host web Api url.
+**GetEndPoint(...)** adds the method name as a segment for the target host web API url.
-You have to pass the name of the application service method to GetEndPoint()
+You have to pass the name of the application service method to GetEndPoint():

     public async Task<ListResultDto<PersonListDto>> GetPeople(GetPeopleInput input)
     {
         return await ApiClient.GetAsync<ListResultDto<PersonListDto>>(GetEndpoint(nameof(GetPeople)), input);
     }

-Do the same for other methods.<span id="result_box" class="short_text"
+Do the same for other methods.
-lang="en">The final view of **ProxyPersonAppService** class should be like this;</span>
+The final view of **ProxyPersonAppService** class should be like this:

     public class ProxyPersonAppService : ProxyAppServiceBase, IPersonAppService
     {